 Having your child’s vital information, medical records, and recent photos on hand makes a tremendous difference in emergencies—both for you and for law enforcement.
 If you don’t have a system in place already for storing your child’s identifying information, consider ordering a Docupak from Child Find of America.

 2. Ask Police to Enter Your Child Into the NCIC

 The FBI’s National Crime Information Center (NCIC) is an electronic clearinghouse of data that can be accessed by virtually any criminal justice agency.
 It is an essential tool in locating missing persons.
-Ask your local police to enter you child’s name and information into the NCIC Missing Person File (also known as filing a Missing Child Report) and obtain your child’s NCIC number.
+Ask your local police to enter you child’s name and information into the NCIC Missing Person File (also known as filing a Missing Child Report) and obtain the name and contact number of the officer assigned to your case.
 Child Find includes NCIC numbers in the missing children posters we create so that any sightings of or tips about your child can be instantly linked to your child’s case.
 If you decide to create your own missing posters or images, don’t forget to include your child’s NCIC number.

 Remember, there is no waiting period for reporting a child missing or for entry into NCIC.

 3. Search and Secure Your Home